major/rhel7stig-sphinx/doc/source/medium.rst

 # auditctl -f 2

+Edit the "/etc/audit/rules.d/audit.rules" file and add the following line:

+-f 2

 If availability has been determined to be more important, and this decision is documented with the ISSO, configure the operating system to notify system administration staff and ISSO staff in the event of an audit processing failure with the following command:

 # auditctl -f 1

+Edit the "/etc/audit/rules.d/audit.rules" file and add the following line:

+-f 1

 Kernel log monitoring must also be configured to properly alert designated staff.